 Transmission structures facilitating the POI shall have a non-glare finish.
 Use of a dark brown or green weathered steel dead-end structure shall be considered in the development of final engineered design.

-11.9 Non-Specular Conductors
+(4) Non-Specular Conductors

-Non-specular conductors will be implemented for the transmission line, electric collection system, as well as the electrical substation equipment to reduce light reflectance.
+Non-specular conductors shall be used for the transmission line, electric collection system, as well as the electrical substation equipment to reduce light reflectance.